 Transactions involving securities purchased under agreements to resell (reverse repurchase agreements) are accounted for as collateralized financings and are recorded at the amount of the contract plus accrued interest, which approximates fair value.
 The Company's policy is to obtain possession of the reverse repurchase agreements collateral and to monitor the value daily.
-At December 31, 2019, the Company had \$1.7 million in reverse repurchase agreements collateralized by \$1.7 million of U.S. Treasury Securities at fair value, respectively.
+At December 31, 2020, the Company had \$1.6 million in reverse repurchase agreements collateralized by \$1.6 million of U.S. Treasury Securities at fair value, respectively, which may result in unsecured credit exposure in the event the counterparty to a transaction is unable to fulfill its contractual obligations timely.
+The Company applies the practical expedient based on collateral maintenance provisions in estimating an allowance for credit losses for reverse repurchase agreements.
+The Company has established policies and procedures for mitigating credit risk on reverse repurchase agreement transactions including reviewing and establishing limits for credit exposure, maintaining collateral, and continually assessing the creditworthiness of counterparties.

 The Company's reverse repurchase agreements are open ended.
 These securities primarily cover short sales of U.S. Treasury Securities in proprietary trading accounts.

-Securities borrowed, collateralized by cash, are treated as collateralized financing transactions and are recorded at the amount of cash collateral advanced.
-The Company monitors the market value of securities borrowed on a daily basis, with collateral refunded or collected as necessary.
+Securities borrowed, collateralized by cash, are treated as collateralized financing transactions, and are recorded at the amount of cash collateral advanced.
+The Company applies the practical expedient based on collateral maintenance provisions in estimating an allowance for credit losses for securities borrowed receivables.
+The Company monitors the market value of securities borrowed daily, with collateral refunded or collected as necessary.
 Counterparties are principally other brokers and dealers and financial institutions.
-As of December 31, 2019, the Company has received securities with a market value of \$2.1 million related to the \$2.2 million of securities borrowed transactions.
+As of December 31, 2020, the Company has received securities with a market value of \$1.2 million related to the \$1.2 million of securities borrowed transactions.
 These securities have been either pledged or otherwise transferred to others in connection with the Company's financing activities or to satisfy its commitments under proprietary sales.
 The Company has the right to sell or re-pledge securities it receives under its securities borrowed transactions.